paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 The state of JavaScript cryptography can be summed up in one word: "sad":

-- Dependency Hell: Many libraries are bloated with dependencies.
+- **Dependency Hell:** Many libraries are bloated with dependencies.
 As i’ve mentioned before, **every dependency is a potential security vulnerability** — any underlying package could get hacked & malwared.
 This is unacceptable for cryptographic primitives, which are made to defend user secrets.
-- Browser and Node.js Incompatibility: The `window.crypto` standard is complicated and lacks support for popular curves like secp256k1.
+- **Bad WebCrypto**: The `window.crypto` standard is complicated and lacks support for popular curves like secp256k1.
 Those APIs which do exist are terrible and make it easy to shoot oneself in foot
-- Unverifiable WASM: While WASM offers performance benefits, it lacks transparency and auditability.
+- **Unverifiable WASM:** While WASM offers performance benefits, it lacks transparency and auditability.
+  There is no infrastructure for reproducible builds and code signing.
+Everybody just downloads opaque binaries, which could easily be infested
-- Modular Arithmetic Issues: JavaScript's % operator is a remainder operator, not a true modulo, which necessitates re-implementing basic operations.
+- **Modular Arithmetic Issues:** JavaScript's % operator is a remainder operator, not a true modulo, which necessitates re-implementing basic operations.

 ### Naïve first take